skibasu/CP_recruitment/README.md

 -   Enter objects keys you would like to compare (one key for each url)
 -   Set Names for each group - this names will be displayed on the page (on buttons etc)
 -   Set Range of ids for each endpoint.
 Random number will be selected from that range and added to the endpoint i.e (https://swapi.dev/api/people/id)
--   Set How many properties would you like to show on a card for each groups
+-   Set How many properties would you like to show on a card for all groups

 export const config = {